 International Purchases

-Disputes involving international merchants can be more complex:
+Disputes involving foreign merchants can be more complicated due to:

-Strategy tip: For international disputes, provide translations of any foreign language communications and be extra diligent with documentation.
+Strategy tip: For international disputes, provide translations of any foreign-language communications and be extra meticulous in organizing your documentation.

 Digital Goods and Services

-– Proving non-delivery of digital goods can be difficult
+- Proving non-delivery or defects in digital goods can be harder than with physical items

-• “Buyer’s remorse” is not a valid reason for dispute
+- “Buyer’s remorse” is not considered a valid dispute reason

-• Terms of service for digital platforms may limit dispute rights
+- Terms of service for digital platforms may restrict your rights to dispute

-Strategy tip: For digital goods, take screenshots of error messages, non-functioning features, or discrepancies between what was advertised and what was delivered.
+Strategy tip: Capture screenshots of error messages, malfunctioning features, or discrepancies between what was promised and what you received.
+Detailed records are essential.

 After the Dispute: Protecting Yourself in the Future